Don't serve your family and friends boring Pumpkin Hand Pies! Charm them first with their looks, and then dazzle them with their taste!

-- Cut the templates from the cardboard using a scissors and set the templates aside until you're ready to cut the pie crust.
+- Cut the templates from the cardboard using scissors and set the templates aside until you're ready to cut the pie crust.

-- To form and fill the pumpkin hand pies:
+To form and fill the pumpkin hand pies:

-- Preheat oven to 350 degrees.
+- Preheat oven to 350-degrees Fahrenheit (175 degrees Celsius)

 - Working with each disc of dough at a time, roll it out onto a lightly floured surface until the dough is approximately an even ¼" thickness.

-- IF USING STORE-BOUGHT PIE CRUST, START HERE
+IF USING STORE-BOUGHT PIE CRUST, START HERE

 - Lay the cardboard rectangle template on the pie dough and use a paring knife to carefully cut out 16 rectangles (you'll be using both dough discs for this and have to re-rolling the scraps for the full 16 rectangles).

-- Place 8 rectangles onto one parchment lined baking sheet and 8 rectangles onto a second parchment lined baking sheet.
+- Place 8 rectangles onto one parchment-lined baking sheet and 8 rectangles onto a second parchment-lined baking sheet.